-Additional information on each of these types of reach codes, including more examples, is available here.
+Additional information on each of these reach code types, including more examples, is available here.

-The California Energy Commission maintains a webpage with links to all adopted reach codes in the state: https://www.energy.ca.gov/title24/2016standards/ordinances/
+The California Energy Commission maintains a webpage with links to all adopted reach codes in the state.

-In addition, the Statewide Investor-Owned Utilities’ Reach Code Team provides information about adopted reach codes in both list and map format (you will need to create an account to download information): http://localenergycodes.com/
+In addition, the Statewide Investor-Owned Utilities’ Reach Code Team provides information about adopted reach codes in both list and map format at the bottom of this webpage: http://localenergycodes.com/